Perth-Artifactory/website/src/pages/area-lasers.md

 8. **Identity Engraving**: Protect your valuables by engraving your name or a unique identifier onto them.
 Ideal for security, it's a popular choice for personal belongings such as laptops, audio equipment, musical instruments, tools, and more.
 An engraved item is less likely to be stolen and easier to recover if lost.
 9. **Fashion and Apparel**: Design unique patterns for fabric, leather accessories, or embellishments.
 10. **Prototypes**: For inventors or businesses, laser cutting is often the fastest and most cost-effective way to create prototypes of a new product or part.
+11. **Jigs, fixtures, and templates**: It's easy to laser-cut precise patterns and shapes to help with woodworking and metalworking tasks.
+12. **Storage and display**: Make eye-catching display stands or snug storage solutions for your collectables - with custom designs, it's easy to get the exact dimensions you need.

 Remember, with laser cutting, the only limit is your imagination.
 If you have an idea outside of these examples or need help bringing a unique vision to life, we're here to help!